 Span Of 2×6 Joists In Residential Buildings

 The span of 2×6 floor joists in residential buildings can vary based on various factors, including the wood species used and the spacing between the joists.
-When the 2×6 joists are spaced 16 inches apart, they can typically span up to 9 feet.
+When the 2×6 joists are spaced 16 inches apart, they can typically wide range up to 9 feet.
 However, if the spacing increases to 24 inches, their maximum span decreases to around 7-8 feet.

 It is essential to consult local building codes and regulations.
 To ensure compliance with the specific span requirements for your project.
 Sometimes, using larger or stronger materials such as 2×8 or engineered lumber might be necessary for longer spans or when dealing with heavier loads.